f5devcentral/f5-agility-labs-waf/docs/class3/module3/lab1/lab1.rst

 .. image:: images/image10_3_1.png
     :width: 600 px

 ..
-NOTE:: For this lab Signature Staging has been disbaled.
+NOTE:: For this lab Signature Staging has been disabled.
 In a production environment you should consider using staging to allow yourself mitigation time before new signatures are implemented.

 11. Ensure that the blocking checkbox has been unchecked for all signatures.